2001 Malaysian Grand Prix: Race

 Michael Schumacher overtook Frentzen, Ralf Schumacher and Häkkinen off the racing line on the 13th lap.
 He approached Verstappen in second on the next lap though Verstappen twice blocked his path.
 Further back, his teammate Barrichello passed Ralf Schumacher and Häkkinen took fourth.
 On the 15th lap, Michael Schumacher overtook Verstappen on the inside for second and began to draw closer to Coulthard, who drove with an understeer.
 He passed Coulthard on the right for the lead on the start/finish straight linking the final and first corners on lap 16.
-That lap, Barrichello overtook Verstappen and Coulthard to advance to second as Michael Schumacher began to pull away by five seconds.
+That lap, Barrichello overtook Verstappen and Coulthard to advance to second as Michael Schumacher began to pull away by five seconds as those on full wet tyres were dealing with high degregation.
 It appeared at this point that Ferrari would win the race comfortably barring a mechanical issue.
 Häkkinen and Ralf Schumacher were the first two drivers to enter the pit lane and switch from the full wet compound tyres to the dry compound tyres on lap 17.
 Barrichello made his second stop four laps later in which the second bargeboard was removed from his car, emerging in fourth.
 Coulthard fell to 40 seconds behind the Ferraris by the time of his second stop on lap 25.
 He rejoined the race in third, more than 20 seconds behind Barrichello.

 Michael Schumacher (pictured in 2005) led the majority of the race to better Nigel Mansell and Alberto Ascari's joint record of five victories in a row from pole position with his sixth.

 In the meantime, Ralf Schumacher overtook Frentzen for fifth on lap 24 and Häkkinen for fourth four laps later.
 On lap 27 Mazzacane delayed Häkkinen and Verstappen, who were in the act of lapping him.
 When Häkkinen got past, Button followed through for 14th after being previously unable to overtake Mazzacane.
 Light rain began to fall again on lap 28 though it was not heavy enough to affect the race.
 Michael Schumacher led by 67 seconds when he made his second pit stop on lap 30 for a front wing adjustment and fuel to complete the race.
 He rejoined 28 seconds ahead of his teammate Barrichello in second.
 Further back, Verstappen lost fourth to Ralf Schumacher on lap 31.
 Fisichella in ninth became the race's final retiree with no fuel pressure at the pit lane entrance the lap after.
 Around this time, Häkkinen duelled Verstappen for fifth though he could not pass and allowed Frentzen to gain on the pair.
 Verstappen defended fifth by out-braking Häkkinen at the turn 15 hairpin on lap 38; the manoeuvre put Häkkinen wide and allowed Frentzen to overtake him for sixth.
 Barrichello made his final pit stop three laps later and he remained in second.
 Verstappen entered the pit lane for the third time on the 43rd lap to take on enough fuel to complete the race.